 Hey guys!
 I'm so happy to be back at the HPD blog.

 Last time, I spoke about the way I decide what keywords to pursue first based on the revenue I expect from ranking them.
 If you haven't read that article I recommend you to do so because, well, it's on keyword research and there's no content marketing, no SEO, no Ferraris and no fancy luxurious parties sponsored by your Amazon Associates account without proper keyword research.

 Now, that's all fine and dandy but we still have to rank for those keywords so that we make a profit.
 That means SEO (both on- and off-page) and it's simple if you have a plan.

 But what happens when you don't have a clear plan?
 You do dumb stuff.
 Some dumb stuff is just expensive, some other may land you a penalty.

 I mean, I did dumb stuff.
 A bit.
 I did some other stuff that worked well.
 And also stuff that was kind of “meh”.

-The goal?
-That you can put SEO in a straight Revenue On Investment oriented manner and get the most out of the money you invest in ranking your site.
+That you can put SEO in a straight Return On Investment oriented manner and get the most out of the money you invest in ranking your site.